The 20 Best Spinocerebellar Ataxia Type 1 Doctors Near Me in South Carolina, US

 Offers Telehealth

-Christine Cooper is a Neurologist in Charleston, South Carolina.
-Dr. Cooper is rated as an Experienced provider by MediFind in the treatment of Spinocerebellar Ataxia Type 1.
-Her top areas of expertise are Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, Essential Tremor, and Deep Brain Stimulation.
-Dr. Cooper is currently accepting new patients.
+Federico Rodriguez is a Neurologist practicing medicine in Charleston, South Carolina.
+Dr. Rodriguez is rated as an Experienced provider by MediFind in the treatment of Spinocerebellar Ataxia Type 1.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Progressive Supranuclear Palsy, Progressive Supranuclear Palsy Atypical, and Deep Brain Stimulation.

 Experienced in Spinocerebellar Ataxia Type 1